tanc7/EXOCET-AV-Evasion/README.md

 Once I figure this out, CGO was a pain in the ass to implement, we can now create crypters that execute INLINE-ASSEMBLY.
 Which was considered a impossibility until now.

-# Come play around with the shellcode crypter and executor while you help me fix these memory access violation bugs

 Note this requires Golang and the MinGW toolchain to be installed on Windows with you running and generating the shellcode on Windows.
 The reason why, is because CGO cannot be cross-compiled like our other EXOCET modules.
 To install the toolchain you need to go to [https://www.msys2.org/](https://www.msys2.org/) and follow the guide.
 Then you must add gcc to your environment variables in Windows

 ![](https://raw.githubusercontent.com/tanc7/EXOCET-AV-Evasion/master/media/sysenv.png)